kaustuvdatta/PFNano/README.md

 **THIS IS A DEVELOPMENT BRANCH**

-Previously designed for **UL** 2016, 2017 and 2018 data and MC **NanoAODv8** according to the [XPOG](https://gitlab.cern.ch/cms-nanoAOD/nanoaod-doc/-/wikis/Releases/NanoAODv8) and [PPD](https://twiki.cern.ch/twiki/bin/view/CMS/PdmVRun2LegacyAnalysisSummaryTable) recommendations.
+Taken from official repo-> For **UL** 2016, 2017 and 2018 data and MC **NanoAODv8** according to the [XPOG](https://gitlab.cern.ch/cms-nanoAOD/nanoaod-doc/-/wikis/Releases/NanoAODv8) and [PPD](https://twiki.cern.ch/twiki/bin/view/CMS/PdmVRun2LegacyAnalysisSummaryTable) recommendations.

 Currently, the RunIISummer20_production branch on this fork from the [official cms repo](https://github.com/cms-jet/PFNano), is updated for nanoAODv9 production on MiniAODv2 for RunII UL using the latest global tags as recommended by [PPD for UL production](https://twiki.cern.ch/twiki/bin/viewauth/CMS/PdmVRun2LegacyAnalysis) and as per [instructions for nanoAODv9 production](https://gitlab.cern.ch/cms-nanoAOD/nanoaod-doc/-/wikis/Releases/NanoAODv9).

 To get started:
 ```